Ingestion

 An event is the smallest fragment of data in LogScale.
 Events are the basis of all storage and queries.
 Collections of events are stored in repositories.
 When querying data, the query is executed on a sequence of those events across a given time range.

 Each event may have a different set of fields, a different schema, and this is valid.
 For example, in the HTTP log example there is no authentication or user, but there could be lines in the log that contain that information.
-LogScale does not use or required a fixed schema for storing the data, and you do not to define the data structure, validation or indexes before the data can be ingested.
+LogScale does not use or require a fixed schema for storing the data, and you do not to define the data structure, validation or indexes before the data can be ingested.

 A single repository may therefore contain multiple source log data consisting of different formats, and events.
 This flexibility enables you to query multiple log files simultaneously and the query language provides a powerful mechanism for filtering and formatting the data.